 ‘Lips together teeth apart’ is a technique to keep the jaw in neutral relaxed position.
 Practice this

 technique during the day and before falling asleep.
 This involves placing the tongue lightly on the roof of your mouth behind your upper front teeth, allowing the teeth to come apart and relax the jaw muscles.
 Saying the letter ‘N” throughout the day can remind you of the proper position

 HOT/COLD TREATMENT.
-Applying heat to sore area for 5-10 minutes 2 to 4 times daily can help some of your TMJ discomfort.
-Microwave a wet towel for approximately 1 minute or until towel is warm.
+Applying heat to a sore area for 5-10 minutes 2 to 4 times daily can help some of your TMJ discomfort.
+Microwave a wet towel for approximately 1 minute or until the towel is warm.
 You can also wrap the moist hot towel around a hot water bottle to keep it warm longer.
-This will increase circulation and relax involved muscles.
+This will increase circulation and relax the involved muscles.
 For cold compresses, use ice wrapped in a thin washcloth for 5-10 minutes, 4 times daily.
 Heat or ice can reduce

 joint or muscle pain and relax the muscles.
 Alternating hot and cold may be beneficial.
 For acute

-injuries, only cold is recommended.
+injuries, only a cold is recommended.

 MASSAGE/STRETCH SORE MUSCLES.
 Use two fingers to massage in a circular motion along the tender chewing muscles, usually in the temple area, side of the cheek, in front of the ear, and jawline.
 Stop the massage, then stretch your mouth only to the point that it is comfortable, and hold for 5-10 seconds.
 Repeat.